GouldKate/TPC_mesophoticvsshallow_Bermuda/README.md

 local adaptation and/or acclimatization to different thermal conditions is not occurring.
 Rather, conspecific corals from shallow and upper-mesophotic reefs have similar thermal sensitivities suggesting that MCEs in Bermuda have the potential to function as thermal refuges for these four corals’ survival.

+The code in this repository has raw metabolic rates, the management and arrangement of those rates into data tables and the analyses of the data.

+From PI curves to thermal performance curves and thermal parameter metric estimates